s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 transport for Windows Azure.[...]

 It is basically a set of APIs and libraries for communication between networks of nodes in a cloud environment.
-With it programmers can write fully-featured Haskell based cloud solutions targeting a wide range of architectures.
+With it, programmers can write fully-featured Haskell based cloud solutions targeting a wide range of architectures.